UnscriptedVN/candella-sdk/README.md

 ## Build from source

 ### Requirements

-- Python 3.8 or higher.
+- Python 3.8 or greater
-- Poetry 1.1.4 or higher.
+- Poetry v1.1.0 or greater

-Clone the repository from GitHub and run `poetry install` in the root of the project.
+Clone the repository from GitHub and run `poetry install; poetry build` to build the project.
+The resulting wheel files will be located in `dist`.